Updated July 6, 2022

 ProBetter is a smaller, lesser-known paddle manufacturer.
 However, from what I can gather, they have a very good reputation and manufacture a solid paddle suitable for the new or occasional player.

 Pickleball Paddles for the Beginner to Intermediate Player

-Consider changing your paddle for one that might help you with areas of improvement such as control, power, spin and maneuverability.
+Consider changing your paddle for one that might help you with areas of improvement such as control, power, spin, and maneuverability.

-Sometimes this means a higher priced paddle but sometimes it means just changing your paddle for one that works better for you.
+Sometimes this means a higher-priced paddle but sometimes it means just changing your paddle for one that works better for you.
 Not necessarily a more expensive paddle.

 However, a more expensive paddle will often use newer technology that can help players improve their game.